tomsiwik/tanyas-tale/strategy.md

    - Current configuration: 0.5-5 damage (half the original strength)
    - Can be easily modified or replaced with other skills

+2. **Cone Attack Skill**
+   - Creates a cone-shaped attack in the direction the player is aiming
+   - Shows a transparent yellow cone visual to indicate the attack area
+   - Flashes slightly every second when it activates
+   - Damages all bots within the cone hitbox (20 damage per hit)
+   - Has a 1-second cooldown between attacks

 ### Bot Skills
 1. **Regeneration Skill**
    - Heals the bot by 1 HP per second